Clyde Tavernier: Creation and development

 In the latter part of 1989, Michael Ferguson became the new executive producer of EastEnders, taking over from Mike Gibbon.
 Ferguson had previously been a producer on ITV's The Bill – a hard-hitting, gritty and successful police drama, which seemed to be challenging EastEnders in providing a realistic vision of modern life in London.
 Due to his success on The Bill, Peter Cregeen, the Head of Series at the BBC, poached Ferguson to become the executive producer of EastEnders.

 Following a relatively unsuccessful inclination towards comic storylines throughout 1989, Ferguson decided to take the soap in a new direction in 1990.
 Big changes were implemented both off-screen and on-screen.
 Ferguson altered the way the episodes were produced, changed the way the storylines were conceptualised and introduced a far greater amount of location work than had previously been seen.
 EastEnders scriptwriter Colin Brake said that it was a challenging period, but "the results on-screen were a programme with a new sense of vitality, and a programme more in touch with the real world than it had been for a while".

 As a consequence of these changes, a large number of characters were axed in early 1990 as the new production machine cleared way for a new direction and new characters.
-Among the new characters were the Jamaican Tavernier family, who collectively arrived on-screen in July 1990, composed of grandfather Jules (Tommy Eytle), his son and daughter-in-law Celestine (Leroy Golding) and Etta (Jacqui Gordon-Lawrence), their eldest son Clyde (Steven Woodcock), and their twins Lloyd (Garey Bridges) and Hattie (Michelle Gayle).
+Among the new characters were the Jamaican Tavernier family, who collectively arrived on-screen in July 1990, composed of grandfather Jules Tavernier (Tommy Eytle), his son and daughter-in-law Celestine (Leroy Golding) and Etta Tavernier (Jacqui Gordon-Lawrence), their eldest son Clyde (Steven Woodcock), and their twins Lloyd (Garey Bridges) and Hattie Tavernier (Michelle Gayle).
 Later Clyde's son Kofi Tavernier was introduced.
 Colin Brake described the Taverniers as the major new additions that year, and it heralded the first time that an entire family had joined the serial all at once.
 Their introduction was also described as a well-intentioned attempt to portray a wider range of black characters than had previously been achieved on the soap.

 It took a long time to cast the complete Tavernier family.
 Once EastEnders became a success, the producers had no difficulties in finding "good actors" who wanted to join the cast; however, what became hard was finding families—combinations of performers who "look and sound as though they could be related."
 According to producers Corinne Hollingworth and Pat Sandys, the Taveriner family were especially difficult as four generations of the family were being featured.
 Hollingworth has commented "The most difficult job we've had was finding six black actors who fitted the bill for the Tavernier family.
 Here we needed two teenagers who looked around fifteen but were actually older, had left school and had mature attitudes to work.
 They had to love music, hanging around in tracksuits and most important, they had to look as if they could be twins.
 And for Clyde, we needed someone who looked as though he'd been a boxer but also seemed thoughtful."